TuringLang/Turing.jl/docs/src/using-turing/sampler-viz.md

 The No U-Turn Sampler (NUTS) is an implementation of the algorithm found in the paper "The No-U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo" by Hoffman and Gelman (2011).
 The paper can be found on [arXiv](https://arxiv.org/abs/1111.4246) for the interested reader.

-NUTS tends to be very good at traversing the minima of complex posteriors quickly.
+NUTS tends to be very good at traversing complex posteriors quickly.

 ```julia
 c = sample(model, NUTS(0.65), 1000)